TampereJS/tamperejs-org/README.md

 1. Set up a web tech org & regular meetups
 2. Use that to spread web tech knowledge
 3. Use that to enable individuals, companies and **new startups**
-4. Get them to share what new they have learned
+4. Get them to share what new they have learned.
+Rinse, repeat.

-Bonus: Make it fun while doing all of the above.
+**Bonus:** Make it fun while doing all of the above.

 ## Principles